vectorlink-ai/writings/entries/data-management-at-scale/data-management-at-scale.md

 We are coining the term _externalisation_ to talk about the general process of trying to achieve the same sorts of benefits we see from centralisation in something like a RDBMS, Vector DB, or Graph DB, but with these more diffuse data lakes.
 This is achieved by exposing specific operations, libraries and tools which can give flexibility to the mechanism of discovery, distribution and data orchaestration and which achieves some of the guarantees or simplicity which the monolith provides.

+Externalisation is an aspect of Data Mesh, Data Fabrics, Lake Houses and other approaches to big data analytics and processing.
+It does not encompass these techniques, as it is more on the technical side of things, but it "meshes" as it were, with these philosophies well, essentially because it tries to empower data decentralisation while retaining the positive qualities associated with data centralisation.

 ## Gaps in Externalisation

-The attractiveness of the Data Mesh philosophy is that the problems of the monolith at scale are real.
-But there are still gaps in being able to provide an effective distributed environment.
+The attractiveness of the Data Mesh philosophy derives from the simple fact: the problems of the monolith at scale are real.
+Yet there are still serious gaps in being able to provide an effective distributed environment which can replace the monolith.

-At VectorLink, we have tried to compile a list of aspects of the externalised approach that we have encountered which are somewhat awkward in our work.
+At VectorLink, we have been compiling a list of aspects of the externalised approach that we have encountered which are somewhat awkward in our work.
 The list of course is not at all exhaustive and some of the gaps may be partially filled but with tools that we find awkward or brittle, or are completely filled but we don't know about it yet (please tell us if they are!).
 The list is really to give a sort of indication of how we could close the distance so that dataware houses can become less desirable.
 We will go into detail on each of these subsequently.

 - Transactions
-- Provenance
 - Schema
 - Graphs
 - Vectors